prakashkarmakar502-crypto/An-Image-Based-Vehicle-Plate-Recognition-System-Using-Camera-Calibration-with-a-low-cost-model./README.md

 # An-Image-Based-Vehicle-Plate-Recognition-System-Using-Camera-Calibration-with-a-low-cost-model.
-An image-based vehicle and license plate recognition system that integrates camera calibration
+An image-based vehicle and license plate recognition system that integrates camera calibration, deep learning–based object detection, and optical character recognition (OCR).
+Camera calibration is applied to correct lens distortion prior to detection, improving geometric accuracy.
+Vehicles are detected using a YOLOv8 model pretrained on the COCO dataset, while license plates are localized using a custom-trained YOLOv8 detection model.
+Detected plates are spatially associated with vehicles and passed to an EasyOCR-based optical character recognition module for character extraction.